25 Rainy Day Activities in Hawaii with Kids That Are Actually Fun (Not Just Screen Time)

 4. Dole Plantation

-Yes, it is touristy.
-Yes, your kids will love it.
-The pineapple maze, train ride, and garden tour are all mostly covered or quick enough to do between showers.
-The gift shop has every pineapple-themed item you never knew you needed, and the Dole Whip alone is worth the drive to central Oahu.
+Yes, touristy.
+Yes, the kids will love it.
+Pineapple maze, train ride, garden tour - mostly covered or quick enough to dart between showers.
+The Dole Whip alone justifies the drive.

 6. Iolani Palace

 The only royal palace on American soil.
-Guided tours run rain or shine and are surprisingly engaging for kids over seven.
-The story of Queen Liliuokalani's imprisonment in her own palace is powerful and age-appropriate history.
-Located in downtown Honolulu, it pairs well with a walk through the Capitol District.
+Tours run rain or shine and they're surprisingly engaging for kids over seven.
+The story of Queen Liliuokalani being imprisoned in her own palace for eight months is heavy but age-appropriate, and the kids remember it.
+Downtown Honolulu, pair it with the Capitol District walk if the rain breaks.

 Maui